Infrastructure judgment is the difference between buying tools and protecting the business.

 Judgment matters most when failure is visible, expensive, and hard to excuse.

-Physical
+Physical Infrastructure

-Physical Infrastructure Judgment
+Physical Infrastructure

 Clint’s background includes data center buildouts, headquarters technology buildouts, server rooms, structured cabling, physical security, video systems, workplace technology, and facilities-integrated infrastructure.

-Logical
+Logical Architecture

 Clint bridges infrastructure, application, integration, and operational realities, which helps expose hidden dependencies before they become outages, failed migrations, or expensive redesigns.

-Business Infrastructure Judgment
+Business And Operating Judgment

 Clint evaluates infrastructure as a business system: what it costs, what it protects, what it enables, what it risks, and what decisions will still make sense years later.